Unlock the Power of AI

 );

-The following figure shows the synchronization effect.
+The image below illustrates the synchronization effect. image

-Realtime Compute for Apache Flink allows you to use the STATEMENT SET statement to commit multiple CREATE TABLE AS statements as one deployment.
-Realtime Compute for Apache Flink can also optimize the data of source operators and use a single source operator to read data from multiple business tables.
-This operation can help reduce the use of server-id, the number of database connections, and the database reading load.
-Therefore, this operation is suitable for MySQL CDC data sources.
+Realtime Compute for Apache Flink allows multiple CREATE TABLE AS statements to be committed as a single deployment using the STATEMENT SET statement.
+This optimizes the data of source operators, enabling a single source operator to read data from multiple business tables.
+This is particularly beneficial for MySQL CDC data sources as it reduces server-id usage, the number of database connections, and the database reading load.

 USE CATALOG holo;